-If an implementation supports EncryptedData, then it MUST implement AES-128 Key Wrap with Padding [RFC5649] and SHOULD implement AES-256 Key Wrap with Padding [RFC5649].
+If an implementation supports EncryptedData, then it MUST implement AES-128 in CBC mode [AES] and SHOULD implement AES-256 in CBC mode [AES].

 NOTE: EncryptedData requires that keys be managed by other means; therefore, the only algorithm specified is the content-encryption algorithm.